Bachelor of Science in Nutrition (Dietetics)

 • B.S. in Nutrition (Dietetics) DPD students may repeat a DPD-required course only one time.

-• Complete a minimum of 24 hours of advanced undergraduate nutrition, food science, and foodservice management courses at TWU.
+• Complete a minimum of 24 hours of advanced undergraduate nutrition, food science, and food service management courses at TWU.

 • Demonstrate competence in all the DPD Knowledge Registered Dietitian Nutrition (KRDN).